Resume and Cover Letter Reviews

 - Enhance people and customer service skills

 - Increase value on your resume

 Internships provide strategic opportunities for students to gain professional work experience and make connections in their chosen career fields prior to graduation.
-The Career Education & Professional Development (CEPD) Center facilitates the connection between students and industry professionals for internships with real-world experience and on-the-job training.
+The Center for Career Education & Professional Development (CEPD) facilitates the connection between students and industry professionals for internships with real-world experience and on-the-job training.

 Helpful Tips and Suggestions

 - Do not wait until you are a graduating senior to consider doing an internship --explore the idea as a sophomore or junior.